Napalm: World War II 1939–1945

-The first use of napalm in combat was in August 1943 during the Allied invasion of Sicily, when American troops, using napalm-fueled flamethrowers, burned down a wheat field where German forces were believed to be hiding.
+The first use of napalm in combat was in August 1943 during the Allied invasion of Sicily, when American troops using napalm-fueled flamethrowers burned down a wheat field where German forces were believed to be hiding.
 Napalm incendiary bombs were first used the following year, although the exact date and battle are disputed.
-(Note: Claimed dates including a 15 February air raid on Pohnpei, a 6 March air raid on Berlin, and a 18 July air raid on Tinian.)
+(Note: Claimed dates including a 15 February air raid on Pohnpei, a 6 March air raid on Berlin, and an 18 July air raid on Tinian.)

-Two-thirds of napalm bombs produced during WWII were used in the Pacific War.
+Two-thirds of napalm bombs produced during World War II were used in the Pacific War.
 Napalm was often deployed against Japanese fortifications on Saipan, Iwo Jima, the Philippines, and Okinawa, where deeply dug-in Japanese troops refused to surrender.
-Following a shortage of conventional thermite bombs, General Curtis LeMay, among other high-ranking servicemen, ordered air raids on Japan to start using napalm instead.
+Following a shortage of conventional thermite bombs, general Curtis E. LeMay, among other high-ranking servicemen of the United States Army Air Forces, ordered air raids on Japan to start using napalm instead.
 A 1946 report by the National Defense Research Council claims that 40,000 tons of M69s were dropped on Japan throughout the war, damaging 64 cities and causing more deaths than the atomic bombings of Hiroshima and Nagasaki.

 German fortifications and transportation hubs were targeted with napalm during both Operation Overlord and the Battle of the Bulge, sometimes in conjunction with artillery.
 During the Allied siege of La Rochelle, napalm was dropped on the outskirts of the Royan pocket, inadvertently killing French civilians.

-The Royal Air Force (RAF) used napalm to a limited extent in both the Pacific War and the European Theater.
+The Royal Air Force (RAF) used napalm to a limited extent, in both the Pacific War and European Theatre of World War II.

-Korean War
+Korean War 1950–1953

 Napalm was widely used by the United States during the Korean War.
+The US Air Force "dropped more than 30,000 tons of napalm on Korea."

-The ground forces in South Korea holding defensive positions were often outnumbered by Chinese and North Koreans, but US Air Force and Navy aviators had control of the air over nearly all of the Korean Peninsula.
-Hence, the American and other United Nations aviators used napalm for close air support of the ground troops.
+"Oceans of [napalm] were dropped on Korea silently or without notice in America, with much more devastating effect, since the DPRK had many more populous cities and urban industrial installations than did Vietnam."
+The ground forces in South Korea holding defensive positions were often outnumbered by Chinese and North Koreans, but U.S. Air Force and Navy aviators had control of the air over nearly all of the Korean Peninsula.
+Hence, the American and other UN aviators used napalm for close air support of the ground troops.
 Napalm was used most notably at the beginning of the Battle of Outpost Harry.